Podcast: Play in new window | Download

 For those who would like to work in an in-house environment, she acknowledges that these situations, being highly desirable, get filled very quickly.
 She suggests that if you want this kind of work, you need to persist, as she did.
 And she’s never regretted it.

-Join me in this episode of Legal Nurse Podcast to learn about how an Inhouse LNC spreads her wings – Chelsea Harris
+Join me in this episode of Legal Nurse Podcast to learn about Inhouse LNC Role

 - How can you get a position working as an LNC in a law firm?